schaeren/homematicip-rest-mqtt-docker/README.md

+## Preface to this fork

+This fork is used to make a Docker image/container containing the original application.

+Prerequisites:

+* Docker (or Docker Desktop)
+* Git
+* Python
+* MQTT broker (e.g. Mosquitto)

+How to use

+1. If you haven't already done so: Set up Git
+   `git config --global user.name "Your Name"`
+   `git config --global user.email "your.name@email.com"`
+2. Clone the repo
+   `git clone git@github.com:schaeren/homematicip-rest-mqtt-docker.git`
+3. `cd homematicip-rest-mqtt-docker`
+4. Add your `congig.ini` to the current directory (see 'Instructions' below on how to generate it)
+5. Execute the following commands to build the Docker image:
+   `docker build . -t homematicip-rest-mqtt-docker:latest`
+6. To start the container execute:
+   `docker run --mount type=bind,source=./config.ini,target=/config.ini homematicip-rest-mqtt-docker:latest --server raspi5 --debug `

+   If the MQTT broker requires any login credentials or/and other options you must add these to the command line (see `main.py` for supported command line arguments).

+If you want to publish the Docker image into your own GitHub Container Repository (ghcr.io) see the video [Push Docker Images to GitHub Container Registry](https://www.youtube.com/watch?v=RgZyX-e6W9E).

+** JUST IN WORK ** (Docker compose.yaml may follow)

 # Homematic IP REST API to MQTT bridge (Docker Container)

-This fork is used to make a Docker image/container containing the original application with some small extensions.

-** IN WORK **

 Bridges between Homematic IP components using the REST API (i.e. using an Homematic IP Access Point, not a CCU) and an MQTT broker so you can use your home automation software of choice to interact with Homematic IP.